Ultra-Reliable Communication in 5G mmWave Networks: A Risk-Sensitive Approach: Proposed Algorithm

-In Fig. \ref{RL_Model_manus} each SC acts as an agent which selects an action to maximize a long-term reward based on user feedback and probability distribution for each action.
+We leverage the reinforcement learning tool to solve the predefined problem.
+In particular, each SC acts as an agent which selects an action to maximize a long-term reward based on user feedback and probability distribution for each action.
 The action is defined as the selection of ${\bf z}_{b}$, while the long-term utility in \eqref{OP1} is the reward, and the environment here contains the network state.
 To this end, we build the probability distribution for every action and provide a RL procedure to solve \eqref{OP1}.